 Workspaces

-A Workspace is a sandbox environment where you can complete the development of your data, refine, and perform preliminary validation before merging them into the codebase.
-Each workspace has its own graph, storage locations, macros, node types, connection configuration, and Git branch.
-You can create multiple workspaces to work on different tasks and merge them into the codebase using Environments.
+A Workspace is a sandbox environment where you can complete the development of your data, refine it, and perform preliminary validation before you merge your work into the codebase.
+Each Workspace has its own graph, storage locations, macros, node types, connection configuration, and Git branch.
+You can create multiple Workspaces to work on different tasks and merge them into the codebase using Environments.
 For example, a data engineer may be tasked with creating a new data mart.
-They could create a new workspace with its own Git branch, separate from the main workspace.
+They could create a new Workspace with its own Git branch, separate from the main Workspace.
 Once the feature is done, its code can be merged back into the main branch.

-- Objects are created and data is loaded and refreshed manually on-demand, either for individual objects or for subsets of or the full data pipeline.
+- Create objects and load or refresh data manually on-demand, for individual objects, for part of the data pipeline, or for the full data pipeline.

-- When a change is made to an object (for example, adding or dropping a column, renaming a column, etc.), the object is dropped and recreated vs. ALTERed.
+- When a change is made to an object, such as adding or dropping a column or renaming a column, the object is dropped and recreated rather than altered with

-- Deleted objects are not cleaned up (DROPPED) in the backend instance.
+ALTER. - Deleted objects are not dropped in the backend instance.

 Managing Workspaces